SnailWalkerYC/SnailWalkerYC.github.io/_posts/2019-08-05-depth-estimation.md

 ##### GeoNet
 This paper is from SenseTime research.
 The contribution of this paper is that there are combined depth estimation, optical flow and ego-motion(pose) estimation framework in unsupervised methodology.
 From the combinationl task in 3D geometry constrains, the training would be better than single tasks.

 Two stages are used in GeoNet.
 First stage will get depth prediction and pose estimation, second stage will use the 1st stage results to infer the optical flow.
 To deal with occlusion problem, consistency check is used, which will only predict the consistent pixel motion.
+So the first part will focus on the rigid motion, the second state will focus on non-rigid motion.
+So the first state the DepthNet and PoseNet can be used.
+These two parts can be fused to rigid motion projection.
+The second part is a ResFlowNet to learn residuals.
+To get the training process more robust, consistency is utilized.

+To train the rigid structure, the photometric loss and SSIMU loss are utilized.
+SSIM in some degree can be helpful to eimnate the motion objects.
+To make the object more distinct, the edge-aware depth smoothness loss is used.

 ##### Google Brain s1